 For fast-moving stores, there will always be more products to list than time to list them.
 Eventually, every merchant settles on a default behavior:

-• Default A: Every listing is handcrafted, even if publishing slows down
+- Default A: every listing is handcrafted, even if publishing slows down

-• Default B: Products go live quickly, and the most important ones get polished later
+- Default B: products go live quickly, and the most important ones get polished later

 Default A optimizes for precision and control.
 Default B optimizes for momentum and operational sanity.

-Neither choice is objectively better—but they lead to very different outcomes as your catalog grows.
+Neither choice is objectively better, but they lead to very different outcomes as your catalog grows.

-Who Synctually Is (and Isn’t) For
+Who Synctually Is and Isn't For

 Synctually is probably not for you if:

-• You enjoy writing product descriptions from scratch
+- You enjoy writing product descriptions from scratch

-• You list products infrequently
+- You list products infrequently

-• You prefer full manual control over speed
+- You prefer full manual control over speed

-• Your catalog rarely changes
+- Your catalog rarely changes

 Synctually is built for you if:

-• You add new inventory regularly
+- You add new inventory regularly

-• You think in batches, not one product at a time
+- You think in batches, not one product at a time

-• You’d rather review content than type it
+- You would rather review content than type it

-• You already have product photos ready before listings are live
+- You already have product photos ready before listings are live

-• You want consistency across titles, tags, and product structure
+- You want consistency across titles, tags, and product structure

 Does Automation Make Listings Sound Generic?